 Add-ins

-You can add white beans, chickpeas, pasta, shaved parmesan cheese, crumbled feta cheese or dairy-free feta cheese, diced red pepper, asparagus, capers, fresh herbs like mint or dill,
+Add white beans, chickpeas, pasta, crumbled feta cheese, diced red pepper, asparagus, capers, fresh herbs like mint or dill.

 Instructions